Research & Publications †

 Deb Lonzer, MD, is a board-certified pediatrician and the Chair of the Department of Community Pediatrics for the Cleveland Clinic Children’s.
 She serves as Vice Chair of the Pediatric Institute tasked with strategizing outpatient operations.
 She is an Assistant Professor of Pediatrics at (CWRU) School of Medicine and is active in training medical students and residents.

 Dr. Lonzer began practicing pediatrics at Willoughby Hills Family Health Center in 1995.
 She is listed in “Best Doctors in America” and has won awards for her teaching and her research.
-She is currently developing multimedia educational programs for kids and their parents, beginning with the topic of potty training.
-Dr. Lonzer co-hosts You The Radio Show with Dr. Mike Roizen.
-She is a frequent guest on a variety of local news programs and is also frequently quoted by print and web-based health information outlets.
+She is involved in developing multimedia educational programs for kids and their parents, beginning with the topic of potty training.
+Dr. Lonzer previously co-hosted You The Radio Show with Dr. Mike Roizen and is a frequent guest on a variety of local and national news programs.
+She is also frequently quoted by print and web-based health information outlets.

 Dr. Lonzer is a graduate of The Hershey Medical Center of the Pennsylvania State University and completed her training in pediatrics at Cleveland Clinic Children’s Hospital.
 Her areas of clinical practice interest include preventive healthcare for kids of all ages, comprehensive asthma care, treatment of injuries like minor fractures and lacerations, and comprehensive general pediatric and adolescent healthcare.

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.